davidmckennirey/davidmckennirey.github.io/_posts/2021-05-16-node-write-up.md

 2021/05/14 00:55:49 CMD: UID=1000 PID=1222   | /usr/bin/node /var/scheduler/app.js
 ```

-The scheduler app caught my attention, because I didn't know that another node app was running on this host.
+The scheduler app caught my attention, because I didn't know that another node application was running on this host.
 Also, its being run by the "tom" user, which could be another path to escalate privileges.
 Lets take a look at the `/var/scheduler/app.js` file.

 ```js
 const exec        = require('child_process').exec;